Resin-Networks/arthur-api/TMS_API_SPEC_DRAFT.md

 X-Api-Key: your_api_key_here
 ```

-#### Verifying webhooks from Arthur
+### Verifying webhooks from Arthur

-Arthur includes the webhook secret you provided in the `X-Webhook-Secret` header.
+Arthur returns the `webhook_secret` you supplied on the create-verification request as the `X-Webhook-Secret` header on every webhook delivery for that verification.
+Compare with constant-time comparison and reject non-matches with a non-2xx response.

 ---